 Developing a sense of self or an identity is an essential part of every individual becoming mature.
-Identity or parts of identity may be classified by any number of things such as religion, race, sexual preference, gender, and/or ethnicity.
-Some traits are set at birth such as race and sex.
+Identity or parts of identity may be classified by any number of things such as religion, gender, or ethnicity.
+Some traits, such as race, are set at birth.
 Some traits may be modified later in life such as language(s) spoken or religious preferences.
 Struggling with various parts of identity is natural and normal.
 Developing an identity or sense of self and those traits a person desires to have can take time and may be challenging.
-Not having a strong sense of self or struggling with identity issues may lead to depression, anxiety, and other psychological health problems in addition to even physical health problems.
+Not having a strong sense of self or struggling with identity issues may lead to anxiety and insecurity.

-One may find him or herself struggling with identity issues which lead to depression, hopelessness, addiction, and more.
-Psychotherapy offers a place in which clients may discuss the issues related to their identity.
-Through psychotherapy, clients may reduce their depression, find ways to cope with struggles associated with their identity issues, and ultimately find themselves in the process.
+One may find themself struggling with identity issues which lead to depression, hopelessness, addiction, and more.
+Psychotherapy offers a place in which people may discuss the issues related to their identity.
+Through psychotherapy, people may reduce their depression, find ways to cope with struggles associated with their identity issues, and ultimately find themselves in the process.

 If there is something important you would like us to consider adding to this page, please feel free to suggest your ideas.